virangdoshi/geoip-api/README.md

 $ docker run -p 8080:8080 observabilitystack/geoip-api:latest
 ```

+The containers on Docker Hub are tagged in _yyyy-MM_
+format.
+The most recent container is tagged as _latest_.

+> 💡 Although running containers tagged as _latest_ is
+> not recommended in production, for geoip-api we highly
+> recommend this to have the most up-to-data geoip
+> data.

+### More examples

+The [`examples`](examples/) folder contains examples how
+to run _geoip-api_ in Docker-Compose or Kubernetes.

 ### Using a custom (commercial) database

-When running in production, using a commercial [Maxmind GeoIP2 City database](https://www.maxmind.com/en/geoip2-city) is highly recommeded.
+> ☝️ When running in production, using a commercial [Maxmind GeoIP2 City database](https://www.maxmind.com/en/geoip2-city) is highly recommeded due to it's increased
+precision and general data quality.

 You can mount the database in _mmdb_ format into the container.
 The location of the database can be customized using the following variables:

 | Variable | Description | Default value |
 | -------- | ----------- | ------------- |